ggerganov/llama.cpp/docs/build.md

 **Notes**:

-- For faster compilation, add the `-j` argument to run multiple jobs in parallel.
+- For faster compilation, add the `-j` argument to run multiple jobs in parallel, or use a generator that does this automatically such as Ninja.
 For example, `cmake --build build --config Release -j 8` will run 8 jobs in parallel.
-- For faster repeated compilation, install [ccache](https://ccache.dev/).
+- For faster repeated compilation, install [ccache](https://ccache.dev/)
 - For debug builds, there are two cases:

     1. Single-config generators (e.g. default = `Unix Makefiles`; note that they just ignore the `--config` flag):